Last updated on June 18th, 2018 by our Product Team

 Scholarships: The first place you should look is your alma mater.
 Some schools offer scholarships for graduate degrees if you plan to continue at the same college or university.
 If you’re looking elsewhere, begin online but beware that some websites relating to higher education are marketing firms that have their best interests in mind, not yours.
 Here are some resources to consider:

 Many schools offer their own scholarships and grants based on merit.
 Most are listed on an individual school’s website.
 You may also find it helpful to read books that list scholarships and the best strategies for winning them.

 There are certainly some interesting opportunities.
 For example, The NCAA Postgraduate Scholarship Program awards scholarships to 174 student athletes who achieve in both athletics and academics.
 And, if you’re studying physics, biology, chemistry, mathematics, engineering, computational sciences, or environmental sciences, you could be eligible for a U.S. Department of Energy Office of Science fellowship.
 Of course, these are just a couple of the available scholarships.

 Teaching assistantships: Schools often tap graduate students to assist professors in the classroom.
 As Teaching Assistants (TAs), students are given both hands on experience and financial assistance toward tuition and other education-related expenses.
 Because this varies from school to school, please check your individual institution’s website for more information about available teaching assistantships, their descriptions and deadlines.

-Employer: Individual scholarships vary, so check with your employer about what is offered.
+Employer: Your employer may have a program that offers education assistance for employees pursuing higher education degrees.
+Individual scholarships opportunities vary, so check with your employer about what is offered.
 Find more about Employer Education Assistance.